lucasjellema/tech-radar-prototype2/development-log.md

 ## March 29th

 - prettify blip editor (table layout) and meta-data driven (except tags and image)
+- handle image in a generic way (meta-data based)

 ## March 28th
 -  derive property values on rating and object from sector and ring based on meta-data - instead of hardcoded as in blipEditing.handleBlipDrag)